How to Create a Contacts Database in Microsoft® Access

 An organisation is recognised by its business name.
 That is the minimum you need to record about it as a contact.

-The different nature of contact information for people and organisations leads to the conclusion that we need two data tables — one for each type of contact.
-Hence, we resist the temptation to cram everything into one table.
+The different nature of contact information for people and organisations leads to the conclusion that we need seperate tables for each type of contact.
+We resist the temptation to cram everything into one table.

 Organisations are nothing without their people — their employees, representatives and so on.